Tracking eCommerce keywords with retail search tools help you analyse and improve product visibility on all sales channels.

 5. Amazon SEO brand or product names, Nike example

-More than three-quarters of Amazon searches are unbranded, seeking for generic products rather than name brands.
+More than three-quarters of Amazon searches are unbranded, seeking generic products rather than name brands.
 According to Marketplace Pulse research, 78% of keyword searches done on Amazon are for generic goods.
 That means consumers are searching for “running shoes women” or “tennis shoes for men” rather than asking, specifically, for Nike, Adidas, or Puma.